oemof/tespy/docs/tutorials_examples/tutorial_pygmo_optimization.rst

 values for e.g. extraction pressures is still managable without any optimization tool.
 As the topology becomes more complexe and boundary conditions come into play the usage of additional tools is recommended.
-The following example is intended to show the usage of PyGMO in combination with TESPy to maximize the cycle efficiency of a power plant with two extractions.
+The following tutorial is intended to show the usage of PyGMO in combination with TESPy to maximize the cycle efficiency of a power plant with two extractions.

 The source code can be found at the `tespy_examples repository